joeclark-phd/data-engineers-manual/manuscript/chapter01.md

 database, and `SELECT`, which is used to **query** the database, in other words, to request data for some purpose.
-Dialects of SQL with minor differences are used by most of the long-established database brands on the market---Oracle, IBM DB2, Microsoft SQL Server, PostgreSQL, MySQL, etc---so it has the benefit of being an industry standard.
+Dialects of SQL with minor differences are used by most of the long-established database brands on the market---Oracle, IBM DB2, Microsoft SQL Server, PostgreSQL, MySQL, Teradata, etc.---so it has the benefit of being an industry standard.

 [^7]: The name of SQL may be pronounced "sequel" or "ess, queue, ell"